 Sports Massage can also be used for general relaxation for those who prefer a deeper massage.

 Our Sports Massage Therapist, Simon Squires holds a clinic on a Monday evening at Gateway House and a Friday afternoon at Hooton Road.
-If you would prefer a Physio Led Deep Tissue Massage then our chartered Physiotherapist Ciara Morville holds a Thursday daytime clinic at Gateway House.
+If you would prefer a Physio Led Deep Tissue Massage then our chartered Physiotherapist Ciara Morville holds a Tuesday and Thursday daytime clinic at Gateway House.